devopsdays/devopsdays-web/content/events/2019-portland/speakers/matty-stratton.md

 Matty has over 20 years experience in IT operations, ranging from large financial institutions such as JPMorganChase and internet firms, including Apartments.com.
 He is a sought-after speaker internationally, presenting at Agile, DevOps, and ITSM focused events, including ChefConf, DevOpsDays, Interop, PINK, and others worldwide.
 Matty is the founder and co-host of the popular [Arrested DevOps](https://www.arresteddevops.com) podcast, as well as a global organizer of the [DevOpsDays](https://www.devopsdays.org) set of conferences.

-He lives in San Francisco and has three awesome kids - Henry, Joey, and Sophia, who he loves just a little bit more than he loves *Doctor Who*.
-He is currently on a mission to discover the best pho in the world.
+He lives in Chicago and has three awesome kids, whom he loves just a little bit more than he loves Doctor Who.
+He is currently on a mission to discover the best phở in the world.